salkuadrat/lucifer/README.md

 });
 ```

-Another thing is you can send the data directly without `res.send()`
+Another thing is you may also send the data directly without `res.send()` like so:

 ```dart
 app.get('/string', (req, res) => 'string');